TriteHexagon/Midi2ASM-Converter/README.md

 * The MIDI needs to be have precisely 4 or less tracks: Pulse 1 in Track 0, Pulse 2 in Track 1, Wave in Track 4 and Noise in Track 3.
 I recommend using AnvilStudio to delete and rearrange the tracks and MIDIEditor to switch notes between tracks if needed.
 * **Make sure each track only has a single note playing at the same time**, otherwise the tool will not work correctly.
 ### Convert into a .txt file
 * Go to [this site](http://flashmusicgames.com/midi/mid2txt.php) and upload your MIDI track. **Make sure you select the Delta timestamp option**.
-After the site converts your MIDI file into text, copy it and save into a file named midi.txt.
+After the site converts your MIDI file into text, copy it and save into a file named *midi.txt*.
 ### Convert into ASM
 * Place your midi.txt file into the same folder as the MIDI2ASM executable.
 * Run the executable.
 A command line will pop up so be prepared.